Contractor Marketing Cost Dallas Fort Worth: Managed Website vs. Traditional Advertising

 How expensive is marketing for remodeling contractors in DFW?

-For remodeling contractors specifically, the comparison between managed website investment and traditional advertising is detailed further at Remodeling Contractor Managed Website versus Traditional Advertising, where the long buying cycle and content-driven conversion path are analyzed in detail.
+For remodeling contractors specifically, the comparison between managed website investment and traditional advertising is detailed further at remodeling contractor managed website versus traditional advertising, where the long buying cycle and content-driven conversion path are analyzed in detail.

 ↑ Back to Navigation

-Section 6: ROI Model and Payback Period
+ROI Model and Payback Period

 What does a realistic 24-month ROI model look like for a DFW contractor?

-Month 7 through 12 — Ramp Phase: Organic search begins returning traffic, and by month 9 a well-executed SEO program targeting suburban DFW plumbing keywords generates 6 to 12 organic leads per month.
-Combined with the reduced but still active paid search (now generating 8 to 10 leads at the lower budget), total lead volume recovers to 14 to 22 leads per month at a total marketing cost of $1,997 per month.
-Cost per lead has dropped from $191 to approximately $91 to $143, and gross profit contribution from marketing-generated jobs improves substantially.
+Months 7 through 12, ramp phase.
+Organic search begins returning traffic, and by month 9 a well-executed program targeting suburban DFW plumbing keywords generates 6 to 12 organic leads per month.
+Combined with the reduced but still active paid search, total lead volume recovers toward the original level at a total marketing cost near $1,749 per month.
+Cost per lead drops sharply from the original $191, and gross profit contribution from marketing-generated jobs improves substantially.

 When does a managed website start generating positive ROI in the DFW market?

-The positive ROI crossover point — where monthly revenue from organic leads exceeds the cumulative investment in the managed website program — typically occurs between months 10 and 15 for DFW contractors in service trades (plumbing, HVAC, electrical) and months 14 to 20 for remodeling, where the longer sales cycle slows time-to-revenue from organic leads.
+The positive ROI crossover point, where monthly revenue from organic leads exceeds the cumulative investment in the managed website program, typically occurs between months 10 and 15 for DFW contractors in service trades (plumbing, HVAC, electrical) and months 14 to 20 for remodeling, where the longer sales cycle slows time-to-revenue from organic leads.
 These timelines assume consistent SEO work, a properly structured website with service area pages and trade-specific content, and ongoing Google Business Profile optimization.

 ↑ Back to Navigation

-Section 7: 90-Day Transition Timeline from Paid Ads to Organic
+90-Day Transition Timeline from Paid Ads to Organic

 What happens in the first 30 days of the transition from paid ads to organic?

-The first 30 days of the transition from paid-first to organic-first marketing are primarily foundational — getting the technical and structural elements right before any content or link-building work begins.
+The first 30 days of the transition from paid-first to organic-first marketing are primarily foundational, getting the technical and structural elements right before any content or link-building work begins.
 This phase includes technical website audit and remediation (page speed, mobile performance, crawlability, schema markup), Google Business Profile optimization (correct categories, complete service listings, photo refresh, Q&A population), and local citation cleanup across the 40 to 60 directories that influence local search rankings.
 If a managed website program is being initiated alongside an existing website migration, this period also covers the design and development of the new site foundation.

-Deliverables at the end of month 1 typically include: a technically sound website with properly structured service pages, accurate and consistent NAP (name, address, phone) information across all major directories, an optimized Google Business Profile with complete category and attribute selections, and a content plan identifying the 20 to 30 target keywords and service area pages that will be developed in months 2 through 6.
+Deliverables at the end of month 1 typically include a technically sound website with properly structured service pages, accurate and consistent NAP (name, address, phone) information across all major directories, an optimized Google Business Profile with complete category and attribute selections, and a content plan identifying the 20 to 30 target keywords and service area pages that will be developed in months 2 through 6.
 This content plan is the roadmap for the entire organic acquisition strategy and should be developed with input from the contractor about their most profitable services and target geography.

 What milestones should contractors expect in days 31 through 60?